 STATUS: Bill has passed the House and Senate.
-It is waiting to be communicated to the Governor for his action by March 24, 2025.
+The Governor approved it on March 18, and it will go into effect on July 1, 2025.

 • Fire Programs Fund; aid to localities, requirement for emergency incidents reporting - HB2065 (Delegate Thomas)

 Requires that, in order to remain eligible for funding from the Fire Programs Fund, a locality must report all emergency incidents through the National Emergency Response Information System while sharing such emergency incident data with the Department of Fire Programs.
 The bill has a delayed effective date of July 1, 2026.